 Departing Glasgow you travel north, crossing the ancient natural fault line that runs across Scotland.
 We travel into the majestic Highlands where the scenery changes quickly and dramatically - the flat fertile plains of the Lowlands give way to shimmering lochs, rugged mountain tops and forest-filled glens.

-Next, we venture north through the splendid scenery surrounding Loch Luibnaig and up to the wild desolation of Rannoch Moor.
+Next, we venture north through the splendid scenery of Loch Lomond & the Trossachs National Park up to the wild desolation of Rannoch Moor.

 You continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan Macdonald in 1692.
 And after lunch we pass Britain’s highest mountain, Ben Nevis, and head into the Great Glen.
-Travelling west on the "Road to the Isles" you head past the Five Sisters of Kintail.
+Travelling west you head past the Five Sisters of Kintail.

 You then stop to visit the famous Eilean Donan Castle*, one of Scotland’s most photographed castles.
 Crossing over the bridge to Skye, you follow the dramatic coastline, towards the island’s capital, Portree.
 And after all this breath-taking beauty, you’re dropped off at your accommodation in the early evening with enough time to go out and explore the town.

 *Unfortunately, Eilean Donan Castle is closed on 5th and 6th November, 12th November, 20th November, 26th November, 14th December, 16th December.
 It'll also be closed from 23rd December 2022 to 31st January 2023.
 Although you can't visit the castle, you'll still be able to take photos from various viewpoints.

 Today is a flexible day on Skye.
 Your driver-guide will ensure you have the best day out no matter what the weather.